microsoft/monaco-editor/website/playground/monaco.d.ts.txt

          * Defaults to true.
          */
         folding?: boolean;
         /**
+         * Selects the folding strategy. 'auto' uses the strategies contributed for the current document, 'indentation' uses the indentation based folding strategy.
+         * Defaults to 'auto'.
+         */
+        foldingStrategy?: 'auto' | 'indentation';
+        /**
          * Controls whether the fold actions in the gutter stay always visible or hide unless the mouse is over the gutter.
          * Defaults to 'mouseover'.